 What Causes Separation Anxiety in Dogs?

 While there is no actual conclusive evidence in regards to what causes social anxiety in dogs, there are a number of theories.
-Such factors as changes in routines or schedules, moving to a new place of residence, or even having changes in the members of the family unit, have all been put forth as potential causes.
+Such factors like changes in routines or schedules, moving to a new place of residence, or even having changes in the members of the family unit have all been put forth as potential causes.

-The most significant research however points to genetics and a history of abandonment as being the most widely accepted causes for separation anxiety in dogs.
+The most significant research, however, points to genetics and a history of abandonment as being the most widely accepted cause for separation anxiety in dogs.
 For example, in a study which measured the anxiety level in dogs when they were separated from their human owners, the following breeds were found to have significantly higher levels of anxiety:

 - Toy Poodle